National Centre for the Performing Arts (India): Theatres

 Jamshed Bhabha Theatre, From large format orchestras to full-scale operas, the most technically complex performances can be staged at this Proscenium theatre with a seating capacity of 1,109.
 Named after the founder, and operational since 1999, its technical facilities allow for international productions of opera, ballet and major musicals.

 This well-equipped, elegant theatre also boasts of a historic marble staircase and a dazzling double-level foyer.
 The entire staircase was transplanted from another location; more as an art object or architectural folly.
 It is, undoubtedly, the cornerstone for theatrical extravaganzas staged in South Asia.

-Tata Theatre, This distinctive space that can seat 1,010 is the best of both worlds.
-It effortlessly combines the intimate ambience of a small-scale venue with the splendour of a full scale arena.
-A revolving stage, brilliant acoustics and a foyer with a scenic view of the sea are just some of the things that make the Tata Theatre the venue of choice for both, performers and audiences.
-Created by the renowned American Modernist architect Philip Johnson (concept part) Rustom Patell-Patell Batliwala & Associates principal designer and the legendary acoustician Cyril Harris, this theatre opened in 1982.
-Today, it is Mumbai's preferred venue for Indian classical concerts, Western chamber music and theatre.
+Tata Theatre can seat 1,010 people.
+The venue features a revolving stage and a foyer with a view of the sea.
+The Tata Theatre is known for its acoustics.
+The building’s concept was created by American Modernist architect Philip Johnson.
+Rustom Patell-Patell Batliwala & Associates were the principal designers along with acoustician Cyril Harris.
+The theatre opened in 1982.
+Today, this Mumbai venue hosts Indian classical concerts, Western chamber music, and theatre.

 Experimental Theatre, As flexible as its name, this theatre opened in 1986 and has 300 movable seats which allow it to be configured to suit a range of events.
 Its unique 'black box' auditorium is the perfect platform for innovative theatre productions as well as small-scale dance and music performances.
 It also doubles up as a teaching and workshop space.

 Godrej Dance Theatre (funded by Pirojsha Godrej Foundation) is a small theatre was inaugurated in 1987, with a capacity of 200.
 Its small size allows everyone in the audience to have an intimate experience and appreciate dance up close.

 Little Theatre was inaugurated in 1975, and is a smaller venue, seating only 114.
 It is mainly used to nurture and promote new talent, such as poets, dancers and musicians.
 It is also used for film screenings.